keu/docs/software_versioned_docs/version-0.25/ac-cve.md

 - [Astronomer Downloads](https://astronomer.io/downloads)
 - [Astronomer's Docker Registry (Quay.io)](https://quay.io/repository/astronomer/ap-airflow?tab=tags)

-If you run on Astronomer Cloud or Enterprise, refer to [Upgrade Apache Airflow on Astronomer](manage-airflow-versions.md) for detailed guidelines on how to upgrade between Airflow versions on the platform.
+If you run on Astronomer Cloud or Software, refer to [Upgrade Apache Airflow on Astronomer](manage-airflow-versions.md) for detailed guidelines on how to upgrade between Airflow versions on the platform.

 ## Reporting Vulnerabilities and Security Concerns